dotnet/docs/docs/framework/wcf/getting-started-tutorial.md

 ## Get started tutorials

 The first three tutorials describe how to define a WCF service contract, how to implement it, and how to host it.
 The service that you create is self-hosted within a console application.
 You can also host services under Microsoft Internet Information Services (IIS).
-For more info, see [How to: Host a WCF Service in IIS](feature-details/how-to-host-a-wcf-service-in-iis.md).
+For more information, see [How to: Host a WCF Service in IIS](feature-details/how-to-host-a-wcf-service-in-iis.md).
 Although you use code to configure the service in the tutorial, you can also configure services within a configuration file.
-For more info, see [Configuring services using configuration files](configuring-services-using-configuration-files.md).
+For more information, see [Configuring services using configuration files](configuring-services-using-configuration-files.md).

 - [Tutorial: Define a service contract](how-to-define-a-wcf-service-contract.md)